Gaitherdb/Custom-Planner/README.md

 ## Description

+Access the webpage by going to the deployed site: [Custom Calendar](https://davidscalendar.herokuapp.com/).

 Test Account: test2@email.com Password: !t3stmyPw0rd

 A mobile-first day planner web application that allows a user to create an account, select a day from the calendar and create a to-do list.
 Edit, erase, or complete created to-do items.
 Each uncompleted to-do item rolls over to the next day.
 To-do lists refresh monthly.